deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 It didn't take long before Rebar reported "*Done*." prompting a quiet cuss from Sikes.

 "*Done.
-I owe you fifty.*"
+I owe you fifty."*

 "*Damn right you do.
-Righteous, over to you.*"
+Righteous, over to you."*

 The five of them settled on the life raft and held on as Firth took over piloting it into *Caledonia*'s waiting flight deck.